 Minimum

 Fair Legal

-Investment Type Value Rating
+Value Rating

-City and County of San Francisco Investment Pool \$ 5,566,552 Not required
+\$ 5,562,383 Not required

+Value

 NOTE 3 - FAIR VALUE MEASUREMENTS

 The District categorizes the fair value measurements of its investments based on the hierarchy established by generally accepted accounting principles.
 The fair value hierarchy, which has three levels, is based on the valuation inputs used to measure an asset's fair value.
 The following provides a summary of the hierarchy used to measure fair value: